Fly Fishing Presentations

 Invite us to your next event!

-The cost per presentation is $350 for in-person and $250 via Zoom.
+The cost per presentation is $400 for in-person and $300 via Zoom.
 Travel expenses, lodging, and mileage (if over 100 miles) are additional costs for in-person presentations.
-Handouts for all presentations may include maps, equipment needed, fly selection, unique rigging information, and more.
-All digital handouts will be available on this page for a limited time after a presentation
+Handouts for all presentations may include maps, equipment lists, fly selection information, unique rigging details, and more.
+All digital handouts will be available on this page for a limited time after a presentation.

 This is one of our newest presentations.
 It is about catching fish deep in the water column using an indicator rig.
 We fish our indicator rig down to 40 feet.
 The presentation will teach the audience the strategies for using this method, how to rig the leader, fly choices, and, of course, how to fish it.
 This productive method can be used in any stillwater for any species.

 This presentation is the culmination of 40 years of fly-fishing experience.
 We present the nuts and bolts of fly-fishing in large rivers, the “where” to fish, and the “why” of big rivers.
-We look at what the water hydrostatics mean and how the fish find significant feeding areas.
+We examine the concept of water hydrostatics and how fish locate areas with significant feeding potential.
 This is not just breaking down the river but showing you how to break it down and why you need to use the “Square Method.”
-The presentation will include information even a seasoned fly-fisher can use.
+The presentation will include information that even a seasoned fly fisher can use.

 This presentation is about the shortest tailwater in the Northern Sacramento Valley.
 The wild fish eat midges, caddis, and mayflies all day— they even chase sculpins and crayfish.
 This pretty little creek holds folklore and trout that range from a couple of inches long to fish that push the 26-inch mark!
 The presentation will cover the best times to fish Putah, conservation on the creek, and the rigging needed for success.

 The Feather River, located in Oroville, CA, has a large Fall and Spring run of steelhead.
-The fishery has been in the news lately due to our wild winter 2017.
-The river has changed in many ways for the good.
+The fishery has been in the news lately due to our wild winter of 2017.
+The river has undergone many changes for the better.
 The high water has wiped the slate clean.
 New spawning gravel has been exposed, and side channels have been opened to rear the small steelhead and salmon minnows.
 The presentation gives a well-rounded view of the river.
 The lecture portion of this presentation covers history, angling information, access points, fly-fishing techniques, and flies.
-Lance will go into the difference between the Fall and Spring run fish and the tactics we use to target these great fish.
+Lance will explore the differences between the Fall and spring runs of fish and our tactics for targeting these great fish.

 Our presentation focuses on precisely what an angler needs to be successful on the Lower Sacramento River in Northern California.
 This presentation is not about drifting the Lower Sacramento River, per se— although drifting is covered.
-It is more than showing off the grip-and-grin photos of the big, wild rainbows and steelhead on this productive and beautiful stretch of water.
+It's more than just showing off the grip-and-grin photos of the big, wild rainbows and steelhead on this productive and beautiful stretch of water.
 We will explore the access locations for wading anglers and the available boat launches for those who drift.
-The presentation will educate the fly fisher on the entire Lower Sac.
-2017 the Lower Sac was scrubbed and cleaned with high water, reaching 85,000 cfs.
-The river has changed in the last decade.
-Riffles have been added, and constant runs have moved around.
+The presentation will educate fly fishers on the entire Lower Sacramento River.
+In 2017, the Lower Sac was scrubbed and cleaned with high water, reaching 85,000 cfs.
+The river has undergone significant changes in the last decade.
+Riffles have been added, and constant runs have been updated—Google Earth images and details of when, where, and how are all included.

-The park has no fish planting schedule, so only wild fish are found inside the boundaries!
-Legendary waters like Manzanita Lake and the headwaters of Hat Creek are concealed within its boundaries.
-The presentation will cover fishing opportunities for backpackers and car-top anglers alike.
+Legendary waters, such as Manzanita Lake and the headwaters of Hat Creek, are concealed within its boundaries.
+The presentation will cover fishing opportunities for both backpackers and car-top anglers.
 It will highlight and discuss equipment and techniques, including Tenkara.
 The Lassen National Volcanic Park is a fly fisher's dream.
 This presentation focuses on various fisheries, including stillwater and freestone streams.

-The presentation is all about streamer fishing.
+The presentation focuses on streamer fishing.
 We cover not only the gear needed to fish streamers but also the when, why, and how for the audience.
 This presentation also covers the quarry the fish eat, from minnows to crayfish.
-Knowing how to stream fish will give the fly fisher an available tool for the quiver.
-This presentation has new and updated information, flies, and tactics.
+Knowing how to stream fish will give the fly fisher a valuable tool for their quiver.
+This presentation features new and updated information, as well as new flies and tactics.

-Unlike our other presentations, the audience interacts hands-on with this presentation.
-We show you how to break down still water, where to look for the transition zones, and how to pick the right tool from your gear to get at eating fish.
+Unlike our other presentations, this one allows the audience to interact.
+We show you how to break down still water, where to look for the transition zones, and how to select the right tool from your gear to catch the feeding fish.
 Our breakdown tactics can be used on any stillwater lake.
 This animated presentation provides excellent new concepts for anglers of all experience levels.
 We expand upon scenarios from part one to explore the “how and what” we would fish.
 We cover positioning the boat, tactics, flies, rigging, and retrieves.